misaugstad/self-analysis/quarterly_goal_progress_report-1-7-17.md

 # Quarterly Goal Progress Report
 Mikey Saugstad
-January 7, 2017
+March 17, 2017

 ## Intro

-This document assesses the progress that I am making towards my quarterly goals.
+This document assesses the progress that I am making towards my quarterly goals for the 13-week quarter 2016-11-20 to 2017-2-18.
 The goals who's progress can be measured using the data available are those on my frequency of exercise, eating raw fruit/veggies, and journaling.

 ## Data Prep